statebacked/docs/blog/2023-09-18-your-backend-should-probably-be-a-state-machine/index.md

 If, however, your problem domain, like most, requires inter-component assumptions, I highly recommend that you architect your system as it is - as a whole - instead of pretending it is composed of isolated pieces.
 As the dependencies between the endpoints of your system intensify, you’ll find more and more value from representing your requests as events sent to an instance of a state machine and your responses as pure functions of the machine’s state and owned data.
 In these systems, your primary concern is to understand the inter-component flow and that’s exactly what a state machine provides.
 You then build truly decoupled data updates, actions and conditions that your state machine orchestrates into a coherent whole.

-Returning to our example, it doesn’t take a state machine expert to be able to understand our complex, 3-part flow from this executable diagram but I can assure you that after 6 years in the trenches with the “decoupled” endpoint version of this system, I still struggled to piece together a view of the what the *system* was actually doing.
+Returning to our example, it doesn’t take a state machine expert to be able to understand our complex, 3-part flow from this executable diagram but I can assure you that after 6 years in the trenches with the "decoupled" endpoint version of this system, I still struggled to piece together a view of the what the *system* was actually doing.

 ![Order state machine v3](./order-state-machine-v3.svg)